How To Choose The Best Kitchen Knife For Your Needs

 The cleaver is a robust, heavy-duty knife commonly associated with chopping through bones and tough ingredients.
 Its thick, rectangular blade and sturdy construction make it perfect for tasks such as cutting through poultry, disjointing large cuts of meat, and smashing garlic cloves.
 If you often find yourself tackling tough culinary challenges, a cleaver will be your go-to knife for handling heavy-duty cutting tasks.

-See also How To Properly Clean And Maintain Carbon Steel Kitchen Knives
+See also How To Shop For Kitchen Knives Online Like A Pro

 Steak Knife